 Cialdini’s six principles of persuasion and influence are: Reciprocity, Liking, Commitment and Consistency, Authority, Social Proof, Scarcity, and his new 7th principle, Unity.

-You will first learn about the mechanism through which each of them operate.
+You will first learn about the mechanism through which each of them operates.
 And how they get people to agree with you and say yes.
 Following that, and through examples, you will find out how they can be put to use in your life.

 Lastly, we show you how other people could be using the weapons of influence against your interests.
 In fact, Cialdini wrote his book precisely with this in mind.
 To educate people on the 6 principles of persuasion.
 With the hope that we would then be able to protect from their misuse on us by unethical compliance practitioners.